antesikiric/partOne/README.md

 collisions in average case program even do not enter into while loop or program iterate through while loop just few times.
 In case of no collisions complexity of insert and findKey are O(1).

-To execute code run: docker-compose build and then docker compose up.
+To execute code run: docker-compose build and then docker-compose up.